 Eagle Scout Application Guidelines and Procedures

-In order for a Life Scout to appear before a district Eagle Scout board of review, the Life Scout’s completed Eagle Scout Rank Application, Supporting Documentation, Eagle Scout Service Project Workbook must be submitted to the Great Rivers Council Richard Knipp Service Center for review and approval.
+In order for a Life Scout to appear before a district Eagle Scout board of review, the Life Scout’s completed Eagle Scout Rank Application, Supporting Documentation, Eagle Scout Service Project Workbook must be submitted to the Great Rivers Council Scouting Adventure Center for review and approval.
 Depending on completeness and need for corrections or additions, review may require 1-2 weeks.

 The highest rank in Scouts, BSA, that of Eagle Scout, is a significant honor that only a few scouts will attain.
 We must be certain that each of us will maintain the high standards of the Eagle Scout rank, with all the requirements being met.
 The following instructions should serve as Great Rivers Council specific guidelines.
 The 12 steps to the Eagle Scout Rank are: